WanChak23/LED_sync/README.md

 The colour of every single LED shows different colour according to the colour change on the screen.
 The light strips extremely enhance the experience of watching movie.

+***This project does not require an external graphic capture card.
+All you need are a RPi, Mac, LED light strip and WiFi connection.
+Some AmbiLight projects require an external capture card which cost a lot.***

 In this project, the code will be slpitted into two parts.